samtietjen/mapped-system/README.md

 - [ ] Better documentation with example projects.

 ## Packages
-This library is made from a set of modular packages.
-Use them to create your own rules, syntax, and systems.
+Write your own rules and syntax using lower level packages.

 | Package | Stability |
 | ------- | --------- |